 * The alkenes or alcohols can also be used to alkylate aromatic rings under Friedel-Crafts conditions.

 * This reaction is catalyzed by Lewis acids like anhydrous AlCl3, FeX3, ZnCl2, BF3 etc.

 * It is a reversible reaction and hence dealkylation is also possible under the above said conditions.

 * The Friedel-Crafts alkylation fails when the aromatic systems contain more powerful electron withdrawing groups than halogens (like nitro group).

 Aniline does not undergo alkylation since the lone pair on nitrogen of amino group forms coordinate bond with AlCl3, preventing the complexation to alkyl halides.

-* The aryl halides cannot be used to instead of alkyl halides.
+* The aryl and vinyl halides cannot be used instead of alkyl halides.